alonitac/DevOpsMay22/exercises/aws_ex1.md

 **Can be done in pairs (highly recommended)**.

+**Never commit (and push) AWS credentials!
+No credentials file is needed to be placed in the repo directory.**

 ## Background

 Your goal is to provision the TelegramAI chat app as a scalable, micro-services architecture in AWS.